visibility Similar

 Tags

-kennedy space center astronaut soichi noguchi astronaut soichi noguchi national development national space development agency japan nasda japanese experiment module japanese experiment module jem multi element test meit space station sts mission sts specialist mission specialist node lab iss locations laboratory japanese laboratory european european laboratory centrifuge accommodation centrifuge accommodation module multipurpose logistics multipurpose logistics modules adapter installation core contribution research capabilities research capabilities environment astronauts science experiments conduct science experiments nasa space shuttle high resolution
+kennedy space center astronaut soichi noguchi astronaut soichi noguchi national development national space development agency japan nasda japanese experiment module japanese experiment module jem multi element test meit space station sts mission sts specialist mission specialist node lab iss locations laboratory japanese laboratory european european laboratory centrifuge accommodation centrifuge accommodation module multipurpose logistics multipurpose logistics modules adapter installation core contribution research capabilities research capabilities environment astronauts science experiments conduct science experiments space shuttle high resolution nasa

 date_range